ajeetverma01/DSA-with-Java/Arrays/readme.md

 java ProgName

 ```
-If using any ide, so it is not needed 😊
+If using any IDE, so it is not needed 😊